Doctor of Philosophy in Theology and Education (Ph.D.)

 Courses, advisement, examinations and dissertations focus on developing the following proficiencies:

-- Development of expertise in religious education as a field of scholarship and practice.
-This should include: a clarity about the contributions of theology, education and the social sciences to religious education, a detailed grasp of the literature of religious education, including historical classics, contemporary writing, and ecclesial texts.
+- Development of expertise in religious education as a field of scholarship and practice, including the following: a clarity about the contributions of theology, education and the social sciences to religious education, a detailed grasp of the literature of religious education, including historical classics, contemporary writing, and ecclesial texts

 FINANCIAL AID AND SCHOLARSHIPS: